City Guides, Japan, Kyoto

 The eastern part of Kyoto is quite possibly the most well-preserved part of the city.
 The buildings here are kept low (at most two levels) and preserved in the style of traditional old Japan.
 That’s why this part of Kyoto is very popular with tourists!

-Today’s itinerary will take you along to see the must-sees in Kyoto.
-You’ll be walking around a lot, so be well prepared for it.
+Today’s itinerary will take you along to see the must-see landmarks in Kyoto.
+You’ll be walking around a lot, so be well prepared for it!
+Wear your comfy shoes.

 Here is how you can spend your time in the eastern part of Kyoto: